ionide/Fornax/README.md

 1. Hmmm... it looks similar to Jekyll, doesn't it?

 * Yes, indeed.
-But the main advantage over Jekyll is type safe DSL for defining templates, and fact it's using normal programming language - no additional syntax to things like loops or conditional statements, it's also very easy to compose templates - you just `#load` other template and execute as normal F# function
+But the main advantage over Jekyll is the type safe DSL for defining templates, which uses a normal programming language - no additional syntax to things like loops or conditional statements, it's also very easy to compose templates - you just `#load` other templates and execute them as normal F# functions.

 2. What about F# Formatting?

-* F# Formatting is really good project, but it doesn't provide own rendering / templating engine - it's using Razor for that.
-Fornax right now is handling *only* rendering / templating - hopefully, it should work pretty well as rendering engine for F# Formatting.
+* F# Formatting is really good project, but it doesn't provide its own rendering / templating engine - it's using Razor for that.
+Fornax right now is handling *only* rendering / templating - hopefully, it should work pretty well as a rendering engine for F# Formatting.

 ## How to contribute